Mission and history

-The Wisconsin Academy for Rural Medicine (WARM) is a rural education program within the MD Program curriculum at the University of Wisconsin School of Medicine and Public Health in Madison.
-The goal of WARM is to address physician shortages in rural areas by admitting and training students who intend to practice rural medicine, ultimately helping to improve the health of rural Wisconsin communities.
+The goal of Wisconsin Academy of Rural Medicine (WARM) is to address physician shortages in rural areas by admitting and training students who intend to practice rural medicine, ultimately helping to improve the health of rural Wisconsin communities.

 The shortage of rural physicians is projected to increase as current rural physicians retire and the population ages, creating a need for more physicians.
 Further, studies have shown that rural populations are generally sicker, poorer, older and more likely to be uninsured.